 Las Vegas Wrongful Death Lawyer

 The loss of a loved one is a horrendous experience; when the death could have been prevented, it is even more devastating.
 When someone dies because of another person’s negligence, recklessness, or unlawful act, the law refers to it as “wrongful death.”
-In these tragic situations, surviving family members may be able to recover financial and non-economic damages that result from the death.
+In these tragic situations, surviving family members may be able to recover financial and non-economic damages with the help of a Las Vegas wrongful death attorney that result from the death.

 There is no amount of money that can compensate for the loss of a parent, child, spouse, or anyone in a family, however, the Las Vegas wrongful death lawyers at Cogburn Law Offices want to make sure your family is compensated for all of your losses during this difficult and emotional time.
 Our experienced injury attorneys in Las Vegas, Nevada have successfully helped many families who have lost loved ones, and provided them with financial security.